China Will 'Never Seek Hegemony' Says President Xi Jinping

-(BEIJING) — China will never seek hegemony, President Xi Jinping said Tuesday as global concerns persist over the country’s growing economic influence.
+(BEIJING) — China will never pursue hegemony, President Xi Jinping said Tuesday as global concerns persist over the country’s growing economic influence.

 During a speech to mark 40 years of market reforms, Xi repeated China’s commitment to a multilateral trading system and further opening of its economy.
 However, he did not announce any new initiatives to counter a slowing economy and trade frictions with the United States.